franzinc/aserve/README.md

 Dependencies
 ------------

-There are no dependences for AllegroServe.
+There are no dependences for AllegroServe on Allegro CL.
 In order to run the allegroserve test suite you'll need to have the tester module (available at <https://github.com/franzinc>) loaded.

 Installation